jerryhgladinet/docs/user_droid/source/sharing_collaborating.rst

 - Select "Password Protection" and enter a password.
 - Disable password protection and allow the user to create their own password from the link in the email they receive.

-When selected the sharing options, click "Share" at the bottom right.
+When selected the sharing options, tap on "Share" at the top right.

 .. image:: _static/2023newimage81.png